RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

 ### Create a database

-Your Redis Enterprise database custom resource must be of the 'kind': 'RedisEnterpriseDatabase' and have values for 'name' and 'memorySize'.
+Your Redis Enterprise database custom resource must be of the `kind: RedisEnterpriseDatabase` and have values for `name` and `memorySize`.
 All other values are optional and will be defaults if not specified.

 1. Create a file (in this example mydb.yaml) that contains your database custom resource.